annotating/alameda-restaurant-inspections/journal/ch02-features.md

 * Newest
   * Displays newest data
 * Map
-  * Detects user's location, shows status of closest restaurants
+  * Detects user's location, shows status of closest restaurants (might not do this)
     * Otherwise, general map of Alameda

 # Inspection Information